tatsuhiro-t/spdylay/README.rst

         --frontend-spdy-proto
                            Specify SPDY protocol used in frontend
                            connection if --frontend-spdy-no-tls is
                            used.
-Default: spdy/3
+Default: spdy/3.1
         --backend-spdy-window-bits=<N>
-                           Sets the initial window size of SPDY backend connection to 2**<N>.
+                           Sets the per-stream initial window size of SPDY backend connection to 2**<N>.
+                           Default: 16
+        --backend-spdy-connection-window-bits=<N>
+                           Sets the per-connection window size of SPDY backend connection to 2**<N>.
                            Default: 16
         --backend-spdy-no-tls